How do I get the coronavirus vaccine in Simcoe Muskoka?

 The system doesn't allow group bookings, so each individual needs their own appointment.

-Alternatively, check the SMDHU website for how to pre-register for an appointment.
+Alternatively, check the SMDHU website for more details on how to book an appointment.

-WHAT DO I NEED TO KNOW BEFORE REGISTERING?
+WHAT DO I NEED TO KNOW BEFORE MY APPOINTMENT?

 Indigenous adults need to bring proof of ancestry and residency to confirm eligibility.
 Contact the local Indigenous organization if these documents are readily available.